 - Releases oxytocin, which often reduces stress levels.

 Also, I want to encourage men and women to recognize the benefits of valuing sex the way it was created to be valued.
 Sex is a gift that God gave men and women, and it is to be enjoyed fully in the confines of a loving monogamous relationship — marriage.
 The Song of Solomon portrays a very detailed description of this passionate relationship between a man and woman in love.

 The more I explore this subject, the more I realize that men and women need to promote a new, healthy perspective on sex.
 The issue too often goes unspoken.
 Sex is a gift from God, and it is something that all of us can enjoy once we marry.
 Sex is not a joke, and neither does it need to be taboo.
 I have realized that the more openly people speak about this issue, the more able they are to enjoy their own married sex life.

 An integral part of a healthy marriage is a healthy sex life.
 A healthy sex life will strengthen one's marriage and health as well.
 As married people, we should encourage one another to work through our sexual difficulties and to question mindsets that hinder our enjoyment of this gift.
 Then we'll have better sex and better health!

-Are you a victim of sexual abuse?
-Read Maureen's story of being sexually abused.
+Are you a victim of sexual exploitation?
+Read Maureen's story of being sexually exploited.
 You are not alone.